-BMS's Sustainability Working Group ("SWG") has representatives from the investment team, the Risk team, and the Sustainability team, and it meets at least quarterly to discuss and evaluate the Sub-Investment Managers' responsible investment activities.
+BMS's Sustainability Working Group ("SWG") has representatives from the investment team, the Risk team, and the Sustainability team, and it meets at least quarterly to discuss and evaluate the investment teams' responsible investment activities.
 The result of the assessment is documented in the ESG Matrix.
 The ESG Matrix consists of several qualitative and quantitative indicators such as:

-- the Sub-Investment Managers' policies and processes for the integration of sustainability risks and opportunities in investment decisions; - the results of the screening and monitoring described above; - the attentiveness of the Sub-Investment Managers and their willingness to engage and improve on sustainability matters; and - portfolio impact of ESG specific stress tests.
+- the investment teams' policies and processes for the integration of sustainability risks and opportunities in investment decisions; - the results of the screening and monitoring described above; - the attentiveness of the investment teams and their willingness to engage and improve on sustainability matters; and - portfolio impact of ESG specific stress tests.

-In the event that BMS is not satisfied with the results of the assessment of a Sub-Investment Manager or a portfolio, the investment team may take this into account as part of its monthly asset allocation process and may require the Sub-Investment Manager to take appropriate measures as a result of sustainability considerations.
+In the event that BMS is not satisfied with the results of the assessment of an investment team, its investment strategy or its portfolio, BMS may take this into account as part of its monthly asset allocation process and may require the relevant investment team to take appropriate measures as a result of sustainability considerations.
 Repeatedly poor results in the ESG Matrix or ignorance of BMS's recommendations regarding sustainability practices, are factors that are considered in BMS's investment decision-making process and could lead to BMS Master and/or BMS UCITS decreasing, alternatively redeeming, its investments in an investment strategy.